 Crockpot Peanut Butter Soup

-This African Inspired Crockpot Peanut Butter Soup would be delicious for a plant-based meal, or make it any time you want an interesting soup!
-This soup is so tasty, no one will guess it’s actually vegan!
+African-inspired Crockpot Peanut Butter Soup would be delicious for a plant-based meal, or make it any time you want an interesting soup!
+And this tasty soup with peanut butter is so tasty, no one will guess it can easily be vegan!

-PIN CrockPot Peanut Butter Soup to try it later!
+PIN the Peanut Butter Soup to try it later!

 The inspiration came from an interesting soup recipe I saw online, and I upped the spices and added lentils.
-With brown rice, lentils, and peanut butter, this soup is loaded with protein and flavor, and a crockpot with this simmering away would be great to come home to after a hard day at work.
+With brown rice, lentils, and peanut butter, this soup is loaded with protein and flavor, and a slow cooker that has this peanut butter soup simmering away would be great to come home to after a hard day at work.

 What ingredients do you need?